Sacabambaspis: Other specimens

 Indeterminate specimens (described as "Sacabambaspis sp.") have been found in many countries corresponding to the margin of Gondwana.
-Young (1997) described fossils of the genus from the Stokes Siltstone and Carmichael Sandstone of Central Australia.
+Young (1997) described fossils of the genus from the Stokes Siltstone and Carmichael Sandstone of Central Australia, the latter of which is dated to the Eastonian (corresponding to the Katian age).
 Specimens have also been reported from Argentina.

 Sansom et al. (2009) described specimens from the Amdeh Formation of Oman on the Arabian Peninsula.
 The Oman discoveries showed that the fish were present all around the periphery of the ancient continent of Gondwana, and not just in the southern regions as had previously been shown by the findings from South America and Australia.
-The layers in Oman containing Sacabambaspis may be as old as the late Dapingian or early Darriwilian stages of the Middle Ordovician.
-By comparison, the South American and Australian fossils are equivalent to the historical Llanvirn–Caradoc series (late Darriwilian to early Sandbian stages), persisting into the Late Ordovician.
+The layers in Oman containing Sacabambaspis may be as old as the late Dapingian or early Darriwilian stages of the Middle Ordovician (roughly 470 million years ago).
+By comparison, the South American and Australian fossils are equivalent to the historical Llanvirn–Caradoc series (late Darriwilian to early Sandbian stages), persisting into the Late Ordovician (roughly 458 million years ago).

 Internet attention

-A Sacabambaspis model created by Elga-Mark Kurik, very similar to her memetic 1995 model on exhibit in Helsinki.
+A Sacabambaspis model created by Elga Mark-Kurik, very similar to her memetic 1995 model on exhibit in Helsinki.
 The simple tail fin does not factor in newer research by Pradel et al. (2006).

 A Sacabambaspis model exhibited at the Natural History Museum of Helsinki in Finland became a source of internet memes and fan art in June 2023, following a viral tweet from August 2022.
 The Helsinki model of Sacabambaspis (サカバンバスピス) is a particularly popular subject in Japan, where it receives a level of attention akin to yuru-kyara (cute promotional mascots).

-The prehistoric fish models on display at the Natural History Museum of Helsinki are the work of Estonian paleontologist Elga-Mark Kurik (1928–2016), who the museum asked to design their 1995 fossil fish exhibit.
-Kurik was not an artist by trade, and her models were entirely made from scratch.
+The prehistoric fish models on display at the Natural History Museum of Helsinki are the work of Estonian paleontologist Elga Mark-Kurik (1928–2016), who the museum asked to design their 1995 fossil fish exhibit.
+Mark-Kurik was not an artist by trade, and her models were entirely made from scratch.
 The exhibited models are made of silicone (copied from a sculpted foam template), with added doll eyes purchased at a nearby craft store.